matt1tk/VIAR/README.md

 Want to know why Vanguard is a rootkit? https://www.youtube.com/watch?v=_dOCtaBObg4

 This simply renames the vgk.sys so the system does not run the anti cheat at startup.
+If you want to play valorant, you must enable it and restart.
 Enjoy!